kognetiks/kognetiks-chatbot/readme.txt

 == Changelog ==

 = 1.6.5 =
+* Added option for two user configurable buttons at the bottom of the chat bot - See Settings - Custom
+* User configurable buttons can direct chatters to contact forms, email, or other pages
+* Added a new option to check API key validity - See Settings > Diagnostics & Notices
+* Added support for Echo Knowlege Base (EKB) post_type - Ver 1.6.5
 * Minor updates to the Knowledge Navigator for better handling of site content
-* Added a new option to check API key validity - See Settings > Diagnostics
-* Added support for Echo Knowlege Base (EKB) post_type - Ver 1.6.5

 = 1.6.4 =
 * Minor Updates